 No, YorkTest offers a complete home-to-laboratory service for all tests and programmes.
 Your kit is posted to you with a return envelope included for you to post your sample back to us.
 Once your sample has been tested, your results are sent to you by post.

-Additionally, all our food intolerance programmes and the Gut Health Test include a consultation with one of our Nutritional Therapist which is carried out over the phone.
+Additionally, all our food intolerance programmes include a consultation with one of our Nutritional Therapist which is carried out over the phone.

 YorkTest has been conducting health screening services for over 30 years.

 No, our tests are not available on the NHS.
 Some health insurance providers do cover the cost of some of our tests - if you have such a policy your insurance provider will be able to tell you if a test is covered.

 You can call our friendly Customer Care Team free from the UK on 0800 074 6185

 (International number: +44 1904 410 410 – call charges will apply)

 To contact our Irish Customer Care Team, call 01 20 22 701